enmanuelmag/Streamfy/README.md

 🚨🚨 IMPORTANT 🚨🚨

-You need to create an account or using a Google account to register.
-The unique information used from email account or Google account will be the email, any other information won't be saved o used.
+You need to create an account by email or using a Google account to register and use the app.
+The unique information used from email account or Google account will be the email, **any other information won't be saved o used, you can check the code and confirmn it.**

 The login screen is just for have ready the project when it can be deployed in internet and not locally.